NSHipster/articles/2020-04-13-contact-tracing.md

 Many of us have been sheltering in place for weeks, if not months.
-Until a vaccine is developed and made widely available, this is the most effective strategy we have for stopping the spread of disease.
+Until a vaccine is developed and made widely available, this is the most effective strategy we have for stopping the spread of the disease.

 But experts are saying that a vaccine could be anywhere from 9 to 18 months away.
-_"What will we do until then?_
+_"What will we do until then?"_

 At least here in the United States, we don't yet have a national plan for getting back to normal,